quinngroup/ornet/README.md

 This installation process should install all of the required dependencies.
-In the event that some of the packages are not installed properly, please refer to the dependicies section and manually install all that are listed.
+In the event that some of the packages are not installed properly, please refer to the dependencies section and manually install all that are listed.

 # Testing
 Inside of the "tests" sub-directory, run the following command: